HMCS ARMENTIÈRES

 Fate: Lost somewhere off South American.
 Deleted from the ship's registry in 1991.

 Commissioned from 05 Jun 1918 to 28 Oct 1919.
-After the war she was loaned to the Fisheries Dept. Returned to the RCN, ARMENTIÈRES re-entered naval service on 05 May 1923 only to be sunk in Pipestem Inlet, B.C., on 02 Sep 1925.
-Re-floated on 26 Oct 1925, she was re-commissioned the following year and continued in service, primarily as a training ship, but with occasional intervals on fishery patrol.
+After the war she was loaned to the Fisheries Dept. Returned to the RCN, ARMENTIÈRES re-entered naval service on 05 May 1923.
+On 02 Sep 1925 HMCS ARMENTIÈRES struck an uncharted rock in Pipestem Inlet, BC. and took on water.
+The crew attempted to beach the ship without success.
+Local fishing boats rescued the entire crew.
+She was re-floated on 26 Oct 1925 and re-commissioned the following year and continued in service, primarily as a training ship, but with occasional intervals on fishery patrol.
 In the spring ARMENTIÈRES used to escort the fur seals en route to their breeding grounds in the Pribilof Islands, to protect them from illegal hunting procedures.
 From 1934 until the outbreak of the Second World War she was the only one of her class still in naval service.
 She served as an examination vessel at Prince Rupert throughout most of the war.
 After the end of the war, she was paid off and sold, and entered mercantile service becoming A.G.
 Garrish in 1947, later renamed Arctic Rover in 1958, Laforce in 1962 and Polaris in 1973.
 In 1978 she was engaged in carry tourists from St. Maarten to St. Barts.
 In 1980 she was engaged in the drug trade.
 She was lost somewhere in South America.

 Photos and Documents Ship's company photos